Abbas the Great: Ascension

 After the queen's death, Hamza Mirza, aged eleven, was proclaimed crown prince.
-The Qizilbash found no reason to fear a child and so, assumed ultimate power over the disturbed state of the realm and fought among themselves to gain more.
+The Qizilbash found no reason to fear a child.
+So they took control over the realm while fighting among themselves over the division of power.
 The conflict was most intense at the court in Qazvin and in Khorasan, where Ali-Qoli Khan Shamlu, and his principal ally, Murshid Qoli Khan Ustajlu, had for some time been at war with the Turkman governor of Mashhad, Morteza Quli Khan Pornak.
-The Takkalu tribe eventually seized the power in Qazvin and proceeded to purge a number of prominent Shamlu members, among them being mother and father of Ali-Qoli Khan.
-This angered Ali-Qoli Khan and, just as the queen had predicted, in 1581, he took arms against the crown and made his ward, the ten-years-old Abbas, the figurehead of a rebellion in Khorasan by proclaiming him Shah of Iran.
+The Takkalu tribe eventually seized the power in Qazvin and proceeded to purge a number of prominent Shamlu members, among them being the mother and father of Ali-Qoli Khan.
+This angered Ali-Qoli Khan and, just as the queen had predicted, in 1581, he took arms against the crown and made his ward, the ten-year-old Abbas, the figurehead of a rebellion in Khorasan by proclaiming him Shah of Iran.
 Ali-Qoli and Murshid Qoli Khan took control of Nishapur; there, they struck coins and read khutba in Abbas' name.

-In the following year, an army from Western Iran advanced into Khorasan to resolve the situation.
-This army laid siege on Torbat-e Heydarieh, where Murshid Qoli held control, and on Herat, where both Ali-Qoli Khan and Abbas resided.
+In the following year, an army from western Iran advanced into Khorasan to resolve the situation.
+This army laid siege to Torbat-e Heydarieh, where Murshid Qoli was in control, and on Herat, where both Ali-Qoli Khan and Abbas resided.
 Both attempts proved futile.
-Upon hearing the news of another Ottoman attack on the northwest Iran, the leading ministers of the campaign hurriedly reached an agreement with Ali-Qoli Khan.
-The former rebel paid no repercussions and only had to pledge loyalty to Hamza Mirza as the heir apparent.
+Upon hearing the news of another Ottoman attack on northwest Iran, the leading ministers of the campaign hurriedly reached an agreement with Ali-Qoli Khan.
+The former rebel suffered no repercussions and only had to pledge loyalty to Hamza Mirza as the heir apparent.
 He remained as the governor and as Abbas' guardian and even received a reward from the shah.
-Mohammad Khodabanda removed Ali-Qoli Khan's old enemy, Morteza Quli Khan Pornak, from his position as governor of Mashhad and replace him with an Ustajlu amir.
-According to Iskandar Beg Monshi, many came to believe Abbas Mirza's claim would eventually prevail Hamza Mirza.
+Mohammad Khodabanda removed Ali-Qoli Khan's old enemy, Morteza Quli Khan Pornak, from his position as governor of Mashhad and replaced him with an Ustajlu amir.
+According to Iskandar Beg Monshi, many came to believe Abbas Mirza's claim would eventually prevail over Hamza Mirza's.

-Meanwhile, Hamza Mirza was preoccupied with pushing Ottomans out of Tabriz.
-However, he caught up in the rivalries between the Qizilbash tribes and angered his officers by executing the Qizilbash governor of Azarbaijan.
-Thus, in 5 December 1586, he was assassinated by his personal barber, who may have had been in bribed by a group of Qizilbash conspirators.
-This assassination carved the way for Abbas' ascension.
+Meanwhile, Hamza Mirza was preoccupied with pushing the Ottomans out of Tabriz.
+However, he became caught up in the rivalries between the Qizilbash tribes and angered his officers by executing the Qizilbash governor of Azarbaijan.
+On 5 December 1586, he was assassinated by his personal barber, who may have had been bribed by a group of Qizilbash conspirators.
+This assassination provided a pathway for Abbas' ascension.